-- 1. Open the Brewer crate and inspect the contents at least the following items will be found: - Brewer Spectrophotometer - AC Power Cable, BA-W12 - Data Communications Cable, BA-W68 - RS-422/RS-232 Data Set and AC Power Converter - Manuals (Operator's, Service, Final Test Record) - Basic Spares Kit, BA-C112 - Brewer operation software USB flash drive - 2.
+- 1. Open the Brewer crate and inspect the contents at least the following items will be found: - a.
+Brewer Spectrophotometer - b.
+AC Power Cable with surge protector box - c.
+RS-422/USB Converter with Data Communications Cable - d.
+Manuals (Operator's, Service, Final Test Record) - e.
+Basic Spares Kit, BA-C112 - f.
+Computer and monitor with Brewer operation software - 2.
 Remove the Brewer Cover by unlatching the four latches and lifting the cover off the base. - 3.
-Remove the protective foam on top of the optical assembly and from under the black sprectrometer cover.
-Inspect the Brewer for loose or broken parts, or disconnected cables.
-It is recommended to keep the foam for if the instrument is ever to be shipped again. - 4.
-Connect the AC Power Cable to the appropriate connector as per the markings on the Brewer Cover, plug the other end into a source of AC power, and press the Power Switch. - 5.
-Observe that the green Power Lamp illuminates and that activity occurs as the Brewer Motors initialize. - 6.
-Turn off the Brewer Power Switch and disconnect the power cable. - Place a few packages of active desiccant (Silica Gel) inside the Brewer and install the Brewer Cover.
+Remove the protective foam on top of the optical assembly and from under the black spectrometer cover.
+Inspect the Brewer for loose or broken parts, or disconnected cables. - 4.
+It is recommended to keep the foam for if the instrument is ever to be shipped again. - 5.
+Connect the AC Power Cable to the appropriate connector as per the markings on the Brewer Cover, plug the other end into a source of AC power, and press the Power Switch. - 6.
+Observe that the Power LED illuminates and that activity occurs as the Brewer Motors initialize. - 7.
+Turn off the Brewer Power Switch and disconnect the power cable. - 8.
+Place a few packages of active desiccant (Silica Gel) inside the Brewer (if not present already) and install the Brewer Cover.